 Average Gross Sales for Restaurants That Had Been in Operation for At Least 18 Months

-- As of December 31, 2017, there were 230 Blaze Pizza Restaurants in operation (225 franchised Restaurants (“Franchised Restaurants”) and 5 corporate Restaurants (“Corporate Restaurants”)).
+- As of December 30, 2018, there were 296 Blaze Pizza Restaurants in operation: 289 franchised Restaurants (“Franchised Restaurants”) and 7 corporate or affiliate Restaurants (“Corporate Restaurants”).

 - In addition, no Restaurants are currently in development in food courts or traditional malls.

 - Of the 296 Blaze Pizza Restaurants, 166 Franchised Restaurants and 4 Corporate Restaurants: (a) had been in operation for at least 18 months ending December 30, 2018; and (b) were not operated from food courts or traditional malls (the “Reporting Group”).